PAINE FINANCIAL SERVICES

 *The graph represents back-tested data derived from the retroactive application of a model developed with the benefit of hindsight.
 There are inherent limitations in showing data derived from the retroactive application of a model.
 Unlike actual performance, these results may not accurately reflect the effect of certain material economic or market factors, and therefore, results may be over or under-stated due to the impact of these factors.
 Since the graph does not represent actual trading, it is unknown what effects these factors might have had on our decision-making if it were actually managing the client’s money during the entire time period.
 There is no guarantee that positive results can be achieved using the model in the future.
 Losses can be incurred.

-Securities offered through Centaurus Financial, Inc. a registered broker/dealer and registered investment advisor,
+Advisory services and securities offered through Centaurus Financial, Inc. a registered broker/dealer and registered investment advisor,

 member FINRA and SIPC.